skyvers/skyve-dev-guide/_pages/modules.md

  Content column attributes | Description
  --------------------------|-------------
- alignment                 | either left, right or centre display | either `thumbnail` or `link` - displays either a thumbnail of the image, or file type icon, or a download linkg for the content item displayName | the column name for the column emptyThumbnailRelativeFile | the relative file to display if the content item produces an empty thumbnail hidden | whether the column is hidden by default pixelHeight | the height of the thumbnail in pixels pixelWidth | the width of the thumbnail in pixels sortOrder | The sorting order (ascending or descending) to use by default when this query is displayed.
+ alignment                 | either left, right or centre display                   | either `thumbnail` or `link` - displays either a thumbnail of the image, or file type icon, or a download link for the content item displayName                | the column name for the column emptyThumbnailRelativeFile | the relative file to display if the content item produces an empty thumbnail hidden                     | whether the column is hidden by default pixelHeight                | the height of the thumbnail in pixels pixelWidth                 | the width of the thumbnail in pixels sortOrder                  | The sorting order (ascending or descending) to use by default when this query is displayed.

 ![Thumbnail image in list](../assets/images/working-with-content/thumbnail-image-list.png "Thumbnail image in list")